Lee Everett: Concept and creation

 Lee first appeared in the 2012 episodic video game The Walking Dead as the playable character.
 He is voiced by Dave Fennoy, and was written by multiple people, including Gary Whitta in the fourth episode.
 Fennoy received an audition in an email, and after completing it, he received a call confirming that he got the role.
 The audition asked for actors to portray him in a "very real" fashion, which is a part of Lee's design that attracted Fennoy.
 He called Lee "complicated", due to his criminal history, his concern for keeping Clementine safe, and the fact that he associates with people that he may not have had it not been for the zombie outbreak.
 He added that him having a child of his own helped him relate to Lee and Clementine's relationship.
 Whitta described their relationship as "emotionally authentic".
 Dan Connors, CEO of Telltale Games, compared Lee to Rick Grimes, the protagonist of The Walking Dead comics and TV series.
 He called him both tough and smart, while also caring.
 He also called him a "reflection of the player's choices".
 Telltale designer and writer Harrison G. Pink commented that it was important to make everything Lee would say believable, and that Lee is a "human being" with "real needs and real fears and real desires".
 While they wanted to allow players to choose what Lee says, all options are things that Lee would realistically say.
 Lead writer Sean Vanaman said that they also wanted to contextualize issues about race within the game; they spent time to write the backstory of events that Lee had faced from racism that led to the confrontation with his wife, and worked to make Lee and other characters' dialog reflect on Lee's experiences rather than including simply stereotypical representations of racial conflict.

-In October 2021, It was revealed that Lee will make an appearance in upcoming graphic novel Clementine by Tillie Walden.